API Reference

 Kameleoon.API.Data.performRemoteSynchronization("customDataName", "customDataValue", false);

 The performRemoteSynchronization() method triggers a Server Synchronization Call (SSC) to the Data API.
 This call retrieves visit history stored on Kameleoon backend servers for the current visitor and writes it to LocalStorage.
-This ensures data accessibility via the Activation API and availability for targeting.
-This method typically runs automatically for cross-device reconciliation or Safari ITP and does not require manual invocation.
+This ensures that the data is accessible through the Activation API and available for targeting.
+This method typically runs automatically for cross-device reconciliation or Safari ITP; it does not require manual invocation.

 Arguments